grin-compiler/ghc-whole-program-compiler-project/README.md

 The project consists of GHC **wpc-plugin** and the corresponding **External STG IR** and **tooling**.

-The wpc-plugin is a compiler plugin for GHC 9.6 or newer.
+The wpc-plugin is a compiler plugin for GHC 9.10.1.
 It exports the STG IR `(.modpak)` for the compiled modules and linker metadata (`.ghc_stgapp`) at application link time.

 <img height="350" src="https://user-images.githubusercontent.com/877489/114280753-0d311300-9a3b-11eb-8d50-facad35f0e9a.png"/>